UXDProtocol/uxd-program/README.md

 ## User instructions

-They allow end users to mint and redeem Redeemables, they are permissionless.
+They allow end users to mint and redeem redeemable tokens, they are permissionless.
 Keep in mind all described steps are done during an atomic instruction, one fails and it's all aborted.

 ### `mint_uxd`